yureek/S-HealthStack.github.io/pages/developer-guide/installation/configure-database.md

 toc: false
 ---

-## Connect PostgreSQL Database
+## Configuring the Database

-There are two methods to configure your own PostgreSQL database.
-You can edit the `application.yml` or use `application.properties`
+The Samsung Health Stack is build to work with PostgreSQL Database.
+There are two methods to configure PostgreSQL database.
+You can edit `application.yml` or use `application.properties`

 ### Using application.yml

-To connect your own PostgreSQL database, you would need to update the following properties in the `config` section of the `platform/src/main/resources/application.yml` file:
+`application.yml` file contains configuration settings for a Spring Framework application.
+To connect your PostgreSQL database, update the following properties in the `codeconfig` section located at `platform/src/main/resources/application.yml`within the backend-system's directory:

 ```
 codeconfig: